Memphis law student who grew up watching “Jeopardy!” is second Memphian this month to appear on the show

 “To tell you the honest truth, I remember two things I answered, and that’s it,” said Woodley.

-Woodley, who is working as a graduate assistant at the U of M Law School this summer, is planning a low-key “watch party ” in the student lounge Friday afternoon.
+Woodley, who is working as a graduate assistant at the U of M School of Law this summer, is planning a low-key “watch party ” in the student lounge Friday afternoon.

 “I wish my grandmother could have been around.
 She passed away a few years ago, and that was our shared love,” said Woodley.
 “We used to watch the show together even in person or away.
 You know, text or call each other about the show.
 And so that was one of our things.
 I know if she was here, she would be really happy to watch the show.”